Loza Abera: Club career

-Abroad

 Abera has had trials with Antalyaspor (Turkey) and Kungsbaka DFF (Sweden).
 During her stay in Kungsbaka, she helped the team win a regional title and gain promotion to the top tier.
 However, her stay with the club ended after the season due to financial reasons.

 In September 2019, she signed for Birkirkara F.C. (women) Women of the Malta Women's Premier League.
 She finished her first season as the Maltese league's top goal scorer with 30 goals in 12 appearances.

 In September 2024, Abera signed with DC Power FC ahead of the inaugural USL Super League season.
+In March 2026, she received her second USL Super League Team of the Month honor after registering one assist and two goals across five matches.

 Awards

 Abera was included on the list of the BBC's list of 100 Women announced on 23 November 2020.